Definability of derivations in the reducts of differentially closed fields: Generic points

-Note that all the above results will remain true if we replace Morley rank everywhere with $\U$-rank.

-Now add a generic element $a$ to our language and consider the reducts in this new language.
+Now add a differentially transcendental element $a$ to our language and consider the reducts in this new language.
 Denote the theory of $\mathcal{F}_{R}$ in this language by $T^+_{R}$.
-Assume that each model of $T^+_{R}$ comes from a differentially closed field, i.e. each model $\mathcal{K}_{R}$ is the reduct of a differentially closed field $\mathcal{K}=(K;+,\cdot,\D_K,0,1,t,a)$ in which $a$ is generic (differentially transcendental).
-Also the type $p(y)$ will be realised by $\D_Ka$ in $\mathcal{K}_R$.
+Assume that each model of $T^+_{R}$ comes from a differentially closed field, that is, each model $\mathcal{K}_{R}$ is the reduct of a differentially closed field $\mathcal{K}=(K;+,\cdot,\D_K,0,1,t,a)$ in which $a$ is generic (differentially transcendental) and relations from $R$ are interpreted canonically (i.e. they are defined in $\mathcal{K}$ by the same formulas as in $\mathcal{F}$).
+Then the type $p(y)$ will be realised by $\D_Ka$ in $\mathcal{K}_R$.
 The omitting types theorem now yields that $p$ must be isolated.
-Thus we have established the following result.
+Thus, we have established the following result.

-\begin{theorem} If each model of $T^+_{R}$ is the reduct of a model of $\DCF_0$ then $\D$ is definable. \end{theorem}
+\begin{theorem} If each model of $T^+_{R}$ is the $R$-reduct (with canonical interpretation) of a model of $\DCF_0$, then $\D$ is definable. \end{theorem}

 In other words, this means that if each model of $T^+_{R}$ is equipped with a derivation which is compatible with $R$ then $\D$ is definable.
 The converse of this holds as well trivially.